 as negotiated

-How precisely that would look would be tailored to the host situation and intent.
+How precisely that would look would be tailored to the host situation, audience and intent.

 it may be particularly pertinent in small rural communities where official resources are rare.
 It will in any case trend to assessing personal social networks to develop and sustain a tailored network of support and assistance.
 Might be adaptable to cultural subgroups that are not well-served.